SAP-samples/btp-end-to-end-scenario-use-cases/topic2/part1/deploy.md

-3. Log in with your email user with the origin to the workshop IAS and enter your password:
+3. Log in with your email user and origin of the workshop IAS.
+Then enter your password.

   ```
     cf login -u <your user> --origin pesworkshops-platform